MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 ## Add an adaptive dialog

-- create a vestigial root dialog for now (register in startup)
+Create the root dialog your bot will use.

 **Dialogs\\RootDialog.cs**